tadduzz/mcp/README.md

 | `GEMINI_API_KEY`       | API key for Gemini embeddings                          | Yes (if EMBEDDING_PROVIDER=gemini) | |
 | `HF_MODEL`             | Open models from Huggingface                           | Yes (if EMBEDDING_PROVIDER=huggingface) | |

+Note that if using 'http' or 'sse' as the transport, configuring authentication is important for security.
+Because different organizations use different authentication methods, the server does not provide a default authentication method.
+You will need to configure your own authentication method.
+Thankfully FastMCP provides a simple way to do this starting with version 2.12.1.
+See the [FastMCP documentation](https://gofastmcp.com/servers/auth/authentication#environment-configuration) for more information.
+We have provided an example configuration below.

 #### Example `.env` file

 **With Embedding Support (OpenAI):**